Skip to main content

 Initial Review

-If an activity requires review by a Michigan State University (MSU) Institutional Review Board (IRB), research may not be conducted until the IRB has reviewed and approved the research study and the researchers have received notification of approval and the availability to access the approval letter and IRB-approved consent form(s) (if applicable) through the study workspace.
+If an activity requires review by a Michigan State University (MSU) Institutional Review Board (IRB), research may not be conducted until the IRB has reviewed and approved the research study and the researchers have received notification of approval and have the ability to access the approval letter and IRB-approved consent form(s) (if applicable) through the study workspace.
 See the Human Research Protection Program (HRPP) Manual 4-3 “Determination of Human Subject Research” and 4-1, “Applicability” for the policies and procedures on when a research study must be submitted to the IRB.
 See HRPP Manual 8-1 “Exemption” for policies and procedures on the submission and review of exempt research.

 To apply for approval of a non-exempt research study, the principal investigator (PI) or PI proxy must submit an initial study for review to the IRB.
+If the study’s history in the MSU IRB online system does not reflect the PI’s knowledge of the study submission, then the PI will have to indicate that they are taking responsibility for the study (such as submitting a comment or submitting the application themselves).

 Materials Required for Submission